sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ### Further refinement

 One downside to this setup is that it forces you to recompile kcov with every build.
 This dramatically slows down the build process.
-Using Travis CI's [caching feature][travis-ci-caching], you can avoid this step in the majority of your builds.
+Using Travis CI's [caching feature][travis-ci-caching], you can cache the kcov executable and avoid this step in the majority of your builds.

 ## Codecov Integration